-- Take advantage of the interior of the Yucatan Peninsula.
+- Take advantage of the visiting the interior of the Yucatan Peninsula.
 Everything is not all about the beach here and there are many treasure to explore.
 For example there are Mayan ruins and colonial towns to visit.

 Removal of the Seaweed

 After a while the less used beaches just got piled up with seaweed as you can see in the photo below.
-This remote stretch of beach just north of the Canibal Royal Beach Club is lined with seaweed.
+This remote stretch of beach just north of CTM Avenue in Playa Del Carmen is lined with seaweed.